-Training in paediatric haematologyStudy of the blood. and oncologyThe study and treatment of tumours, cancers. commenced in 1981 at the Queen Victoria Medical Centre, and subsequently at the Royal Children’s Hospital, Melbourne.
-Training involved management of thalassaemia and related disorders, and acutenew, recent, comes with an urgent or significant sense, is sudden, sharp or urgent management of haematological and oncological conditions.
-As Physician to the Oncology Clinic and subsequently Acting Haematologist/Oncologist, experience was obtained with the management of acute and chronicA long-lasting disease that changes slowly. oncological problems as well as palliative careLessening pain without curing the disease..
-Further training was obtained at the Dana Farber CancerA disease where abnormal cells split without control and spread to other nearby body tissue and/or organs.
-Cancer cells can also spread to other parts of the body through the bloodstream and lymph systems.
-Institute in Boston between 1988-1990.
+Training in paediatric haematologythe study of blood and related diseases and oncologythe study, diagnosis and treatment of cancer commenced in 1981 at the Queen Victoria Medical Centre, and subsequently at the Royal Children’s Hospital, Melbourne.
+Training involved management of thalassaemia and related disorders, and acutenew, recent, comes with an urgent or significant sense, is sudden, sharp management of haematological and oncological conditions.
+As Physician to the Oncology Clinic and subsequently Acting Haematologist/Oncologist, experience was obtained with the management of acute and chronica long-lasting disease that changes slowly over time oncological problems as well as palliative carea variety of practices and exercises used to provide pain relief and improve quality of life without curing the disease.
+Further training was obtained at the Dana Farber Cancera disease where abnormal cells split without control and spread to other nearby body tissue and/or organs Institute in Boston between 1988-1990.

-On return from overseas in 1990, he was appointed as Haematologist/Oncologist with responsibility for the management of children with a wide range of haematological and oncological conditions including management of patients undergoing autologous and allogeneic bone marrowIs soft, spongy tissue found in bones that makes blood cells. transplantation.
+On return from overseas in 1990, he was appointed as Haematologist/Oncologist with responsibility for the management of children with a wide range of haematological and oncological conditions including management of patients undergoing autologous and allogeneic bone marrowsoft, spongy tissue found in bones that makes blood cells transplantation.
 Clinical contributions have been the initiation of G-CSF therapy in patients with glycogen storage 1b disease in Australia, participation in ANZCCSG clinical trials and providing an interface between clinical medicine and basic research.
-He was appointed to the International Advisory Board for the Severe Chronic NeutropeniaWhen the number of neutrophils, a type of white blood cell, in your blood is too low and your body is less able to fight and kills germs and infection.
-International Registry in 1993.
+He was appointed to the International Advisory Board for the Severe Chronic Neutropeniaa condition where there are low levels of neutrophils (a type of white blood cell) in the body International Registry in 1993.
 Initiation of innovative trial of differentiation therapy in a patient with erythroleukaemia using DMSO and erythropoietin.

 Location